Froguin99/ltn-bikenetwork-growth/README.md

 Single (or few/small) cities can be run locally by a manual, step-by-step execution of Jupyter notebooks:

 1. Populate [`parameters/cities.csv`](parameters/cities.csv), see below.
-Leave default values to run the code on two small cities.
-Currently only local authority districts in the North East of the UK can be used.
+Currently only local authority districts in the North-East of the UK can be used.
 However, if you'd like to get further places working, raise an issue of the tracker and we can work on it!
 2. Navigate to the [`code`](code/) folder.
 3. Run notebooks 01, 02, 03 once to download and prepare all networks and POIs.
-4. Run notebooks 04, 05, 06 for each parameter set (see below), set in [`parameters/parameters.py`](parameters/parameters.py)
+4. Run notebooks 04, 05 to run the processing and analysis for location
+5. Run 06 once more than one location has been processed and analysed to get further analysis

 ## Folder structure and output
 The main folder/repo is `bikenwgrowth`, containing Jupyter notebooks (`code/`), preprocessed data (`data/`), parameters (`parameters/`), result plots (`plots/`), HPC server scripts and jobs (`scripts/`).